Capital One credit card offers

 What Are the Best Capital One Credit Cards?

 Capital One has a lot of credit cards.
 Here are some of the best.

 It’s a simple and straight-forward cash back card.

 You’ll get 1.5% cash back on every purchase, unlimited.
-As a welcome bonus, if you spend $500 within three months, you’ll get $200 back.
+As a one-time welcome bonus, if you spend $500 within three months, you’ll get $200 back.

 On top of that, there’s no annual fee to offset that cash back, no foreign transaction fee, and for 15 months, you’ll get an intro 0% APR for purchases and balance transfers (then, RegAPR; 3% fee on the amounts transferred within the first 15 months).